 However, anticipating the possibility of being overturned on appeal and hoping to avoid the need to remand the case to the trial court, the court expressed concern that failing to suppress evidence in this case would foster "recurring or systemic negligence."
 The court held that "should it be determined either that Google's search initially, or NCMEC's search subsequently, constituted a government search, then there is and will be recurring or systemic negligence that must be remedied and in order for it to be remedied, evidence must be suppressed in individual cases in order for government/society to be aware of and remedy a tremendous harm to the justice system, i.e., the superseding of the Fourth Amendment through legislation converting private searches to government searches.
 This is true even if the underlying legislation could be challenged as unconstitutional (violative of the Fourth Amendment)."
+(Id.)

-Ultimately, the court concluded that "in weighting the potential of 'letting guilty and possibly dangerous Defendants go free' through suppression, a costly toll, admittedly, against the systemic reckless disregard of Fourth Amendment requirements within the legislative scheme determined by a superior Court to have converted a private search to a government search, demands, in this Court's opinion, suppression because society's cost (the virtual destruction of Fourth Amendment protections under such circumstances) 'pays its way' even as weighed against the costly toll of letting guilty and possible dangerous Defendants go free," and that the court, "under those circumstances, would suppress the evidence and any physical evidence further derived from the illegal search(es)".
+Ultimately, the court concluded that "in weighting the potential of 'letting guilty and possibly dangerous Defendants go free' through suppression, a costly toll, admittedly, against the systemic reckless disregard of Fourth Amendment requirements within the legislative scheme determined by a superior Court to have converted a private search to a government search, demands, in this Court's opinion, suppression because society's cost (the destruction of Fourth Amendment protections under virtual circumstances) 'pays its way' even as weighed against the costly toll of letting guilty and possible dangerous Defendants go free," and that the court, "under those circumstances, would suppress the evidence and any physical evidence further derived from the illegal search(es)".
 (Id. at 26-28; A-App.
 26-28).

-STANDARD OF REVIEW
+STANDARDS OF REVIEW

-The Court of Appeals applies a two-step standard of review when reviewing the mixed question of law and fact of whether a search is a private search or a government search.
-Payano-Roman, 290 Wis.
-2d at 389.
+This Court applies a two-step standard of review when reviewing the mixed question of law and fact of whether a search is a private search or a government search.
+Payano-Roman, 290 Wis.2d at 389.
 The trial court's findings of evidentiary or historical fact will be upheld unless clearly erroneous.
 Id.
 This Court must independently review the ultimate question of whether the search was a government search or a private search.
 Id.
 The same two-step standard applies to the questions of a defendant's reasonable expectation of privacy and the reasonableness of a search.
 Id.
 Whether the trial court applied the appropriate and applicable law is a question of law that this Court reviews independently.
 State v.
-Popenhagen, 2008 WI 55, ¶ 24, 309 Wis.
-2d 601, 749 N.W.
-2d 611.
+Popenhagen, 2008 WI 55, ¶ 24, 309 Wis.2d 601, 749 N.W.2d 611.
+The application of the good faith exception to the exclusionary rule is an issue of law which this Court reviews independently.
+State v.
+Scull, 2015 WI 22, ¶ 17, 361 Wis.2d 288, 862 N.W.2d 562.